stfc/PSyclone/tutorial/training/gocean/2.12-GameofLife-psydata/README.md

 > significant overhead, which can impact the precision of the
 > results.

-## NaN Checking
+## Value Range Checking
-PSyclone comes with a PSyData library that automatically checks all input- and output-parameters of a kernel to make sure they are valid numbers, i.e. not infinity, or NAN.

-In order to have a real use case, you need to modify for example the `compute_born` function to compute an invalid result.
-You can use the following:

-    born(i, j) = 1.0 / (i-j)

-This will trigger a division by 0 for all elements on the diagonal.
+PSyclone comes with a PSyData library that can automatically check that kernel parameters are within a user-specified range.
+For example, variables (including fields) that represent a fraction, can be tested to be between 0 and 1.
+In our "Game of Life" example, we can verify that the number of neighbours should be between 0 and 8, and the fields `die` and `born` should be between 0 and 1.
+Additionally, this transform will also verify that the values are not infinity or NAN.

+A value range is specified using environment variables starting with
+PSYVERIFY:

+    PSYVERIFY__psy_time_step_alg_mod__invoke_compute_r0__neighbours

+    time_evolution__invoke_initialise_perturbation__perturbation_data=0.0:4000
+    PSYVERIFY__time_evolution__perturbation_data=0.0:4000
+    PSYVERIFY__perturbation_data=0.0:4000

 In order to use the NAN testing, you need to apply the `NanTestTrans` transformation, which comes from